csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 Bits in groups of eight are called *bytes*, and one byte historically represented a single character of data in the computer memory.
 Mostly one byte is the smallest unit of data, and bigger units will be created by using two, three or more bytes.
 A good example is the number of bytes which is used to store the number for one audio sample.
 In early games it was 1 byte (8 bit), on a CD it is 2 bytes (16 bit), in sound cards it is often 3 bytes (24 bit), in most audio software it is internally 4 bytes (32 bit), and in Csound 8 bytes (64 bit).

 The [word length](https://en.wikipedia.org/wiki/Word_(computer_architecture)) of a computer is the number of bits which is handled as a unit by the processor.
-The transition from 32-bit to 64-bit word length around 2010 in the most used processors required new compilations of Csound and other applications, in particular for the Windows installers.
+The transition from 32-bit to 64-bit word length around 2010 in the most commonly used processors required new compilations of Csound and other applications, in particular for the Windows installers.
 To put it simple: A 32-bit machine needs an application compiled for 32-bit, a 64-bit machine needs an application compiled for 64-bit.

 Bit-depth Resolution
 --------------------

 The sample rate determines the finer or rougher resolution in time.
 The number of bits for each single sample determines the finer or rougher resultion in amplitude.
-The standard resolution for CDs is 16 bit, which allows for 65536 different possible amplitude levels, 32767 either side of the zero axis.
+The standard resolution for CDs is 16 bit, which allows for 65536 different possible amplitude levels, 32767 on either side of the zero axis.
 Using bit rates lower than 16 is not a good idea as it will result in noise being added to the signal.
 This is referred to as quantization noise and is a result of amplitude values being excessively rounded up